DIY Lip Balm: How To Make Your Own + 3 Lip Balm Recipes To Switch It Up

 - Butter: This is what'll give your lip balm its quintessential structure and give your lips the dose of moisture they need.
 Again, choose your own adventure here: Marisa Plescia, research scientist at clean beauty e-tailer NakedPoppy, suggests shea butter or cocoa butter, as they have an extra-creamy consistency (not to mention some better-for-you antioxidant properties).
 Robinson agrees: He notes that shea butter, in particular, is high in fatty acids, like oleic and stearic acids.

 - Vitamin E: Optional, but recommended.
 "It's an antioxidant and helps prevent the oils and butters in the lip balm from oxidizing and turning rancid," says Plescia.
+You can also consider rosemary oil to help keep the formula stabilized.

 How to make your own lip balm.